 Colour Spaces

 The standard should support multiple color spaces.
-Key color spaces of interest are:
+Key color spaces of interest include (but not limited to):

 CIE 1931 XYZ

-ITU Rec.
-BT.2020
+Recommendation ITU-R BT.2020

-DCI-P3 (SMPTE ST 428-1)
+DCI-P3 (SMPTE ST 428-1:2006)

-ITU Rec.
-BT.709
+Recommendation ITU-R BT.709

+CIE Luv (CIE 1976)

+Comment: White points need to be clarified.

-Higher Dynamic Range (EDR and HDR) can be combined with any of the color spaces, for example, Rec 709, 2020 or XYZ or others.
+Higher Dynamic Range (EDR and HDR) can be combined with any of the color spaces, for example, BT.
+709, BT.
+2020 or XYZ or others.
 The standard should allow signaling of meta-data to assist in the conversion of the bit-stream color space to a display color space.
 Impact of compression noise and interaction of the compression noise with those mapping schemes should be studied.
 More generally, the impact of potential interactions between the transfer functions, color space conversions, chroma sub/up-sampling and compression should be studied.

-Multiple color differencing scheme should be supported.?
+Multiple color differencing scheme should be supported.
+(Comment: Need to provide more details, especially for CIE 1931 XYZ and YDzDx.)

 Picture Formats